Seagate/cortx-s3server/docs/CORTX-S3 Server Quick Start Guide.md

 <summary>Before you begin</summary>
 <p>

-- Run the following commands from the main source directory.
-- Set up the host system before you test your build, using the command: `$ ./update-hosts.sh`
+- Set up the host system before you test your build.
+From the main source directory run the command: `$ ./update-hosts.sh`

 </p>
 </details>